Thanks for joining me. There’s so much more wrestling to watch than a few years ago, and I can’t possibly write ab out and scrutinise it all!

 Just admit defeat, you desperate, daft, old wanker.
 Jeez.

 McMahon should have given up on WrestleMania weeks ago.
 But instead of that, he kicked and screamed and tried to show that the rules don’t apply to him.
 Thankfully, none of the authorities went along with that.
 This left greedy little Vince Junior to short change the fans and anyone that was going to be on the card.
-He doubled down and instructed his staff to claim IT’S JUST TOO BIG FOR ONE NIGHT; to which I call Bull-fucking-shit!
+He doubled down and instructed his staff to claim IT’S JUST TOO BIG FOR ONE NIGHT

 As well as overcompensating for the reason why WrestleMania has been altered, and NXT Takeover has been cancelled, the culprit in question WILL NOT BE NAMED, DAMMIT!